Importing Interaction Data

 Remember that Slate automatically stores form submissions, event registrations, and uploaded dataset information as a Source code on the interactions tab on a person's timeline.
 For example, during the uploads that have taken place during this process (such as the core, qualitative, school, and score data uploads for prospects), each particular upload has generated a new Source code interaction on the timeline.

-However, external information systems might have other interaction codes listed on prospect records that would also be useful Source code interactions to log within Slate.
-For instance, within Slate if a prospect were to register for a campus visit, this registration automatically appears on that person's timeline.
+However, external information systems might have other interaction codes listed on prospect records that would also be useful Source code interactions to log in Slate.
+For instance,in Slate, if a prospect were to register for a campus visit, this registration automatically appears on that person's timeline.
 However, what about past event registrations?
 This is where "historical" interaction codes can come in handy.

 Make a Historical Interaction

 Again, registrations can only be created if the form of the event exists in Slate, so taking the time to create Slate registrations for each and every prospect can be a time consuming process.
-Therefore, a recommended best practice to create a new historical interaction that enables users to migrate these past interactions into Slate in a more efficient manner.
+Therefore, the best practice is to create a new historical interaction that enables users to migrate these past interactions to Slate in a more efficient manner.

 Make "Historical Interaction" the parent code in the interactions area of Slate: